 The William Hulme exam consists of a non-verbal reasoning paper only.
 There is also an optional languages paper.
 The William Hulme selection process is different to other schools, and a range of pupils are taken, not just those that score highly on the paper.
 The exam usually takes place at the start of November and, in order to take the exam, you must select William Hulme as one of your chosen schools on the secondary school application form.

 Preparing for the exam

 I can help students prepare for the exam of their choice.
-Please see my 'Services' page for more information.
-The next blog post will cover the topic of how to prepare for the exam, including recommended books and websites.
+Please see my 'Classes' page for more information.